-The artist / gallery relationship in the world of the alternative art gallery
+The artist relationship with the alternative art gallery and artist/gallery contracts

 With many established art galleries leaving the business, artists are finding the need to seek out more alternative gallery locations.
 These gallery locations will be mostly run by individuals who do not depend on or make their living by selling art.
 They may be new to displaying art or just inexperienced in some of the basic procedures and steps that are required to put on an exhibit.
 This information will be beneficial not only for an artist, but for anyone thinking about displaying art in their establishment.

 All images are for sale at reasonable prices and can be clicked on for more information.